 Corriente controls a 100% interest in approximately 62,000 hectares located within the Corriente Copper Belt (the "Belt").
-The company has identified four copper and copper-gold porphyry deposits in the Belt: Mirador; Mirador Norte; Panantza; and San Carlos.
-Corriente continues to move towards construction of a 30,000 tonne per day starter project at its Mirador-Mirador Norte copper-gold project (the "Mirador Project") Additionally, a Preliminary Assessment for a 90,000 tonne per day combined Panantza-San Carlos copper mining operation was completed and made available on SEDAR in December 2007.
+The company has identified four main copper and copper-gold porphyry deposits in the Belt: Mirador; Mirador Norte; Panantza; and San Carlos.
+Corriente continues to optimize its Mirador-Mirador Norte copper-gold project (the "Mirador Project").
+Additionally, a Preliminary Assessment for a 90,000 tonne per day combined Panantza-San Carlos copper mining operation was completed and made available on SEDAR in December 2007.

 The company's executive head office is located in Vancouver, Canada while its Ecuador operations are run from its office located in Quito, Ecuador.
 The company also has camp locations at the company's major projects in Ecuador.
 With the exception of short-term operational requirements for its Ecuador operations, funds have been maintained and controlled in Vancouver, both in Canadian and US dollars.
 In addition to its core staff located in Vancouver and Quito, the company engages consultants as necessary, to provide geological, mine development and construction consulting, design, engineering and other services.
 Overhead costs and efficiencies in Ecuador continue to compare favourably with other South American exploration areas.

-At December 31, 2007, the company had 77 employees (2006 - 108).
+At March 31, 2008, the company had 74 employees (December 31, 2007 - 74).

-At present, only the company's Mirador Project property has proven or probable reserves while any planned exploration programs for the company's other properties are exploratory searches for proven or probable reserves.
+At present, only the company's Mirador Project property has Measured and Indicated Resources while any planned exploration programs for the company's other properties are exploratory searches to delineate more Inferred Resources, or convert Inferred Resources identified for the Mirador Project and Panantza - San Carlos Project to the Indicated category.